Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Quantifying performance in the absence of loss

-We first compute the reduction in the number of displaced atoms, $N_a^\nu$, or, equivalently, the fraction of displaced atoms, $f_\nu=N_a^\nu/N_a^0$, achieved by supplementing our baseline reconfiguration algorithm with the rerouting subroutine.
-Considering the baseline reconfiguration algorithm, the mean fraction of displaced atoms increases with configuration size~(Fig.~\ref{fig:lossless_rerouting_ordering}a) from $\bar{f}_\nu^{0}=0.7(2)$ for preparing a configuration of $N_a^T=4\times4$ atoms to $\bar{f}_\nu^{0}=0.94(2)$ for preparing a configuration of $N_a^T=32\times32$ atoms.
+We first compute the reduction in the number of displaced atoms, $N_a^\nu$, or, equivalently, the fraction of displaced atoms, $f_\nu=N_a^\nu/N_a^0$, achieved by supplementing our baseline reconfiguration algorithm with the rerouting subroutine to obtain the assignment-rerouting algorithm.
+If we consider the baseline reconfiguration algorithm, the mean fraction of displaced atoms increases with configuration size~(Fig.~\ref{fig:lossless_rerouting_ordering}a) from $\bar{f}_\nu^{0}=0.65(18)$ for preparing a configuration of $N_a^T=4\times4$ atoms to $\bar{f}_\nu^{0}=0.94(2)$ for preparing a configuration of $N_a^T=32\times32$ atoms.
 Nearly all atoms are thus displaced for large configuration sizes, in contrast with the 3-approx algorithm that displaces only slightly more than half of the atoms ($0.55(2)$ for a configuration of $N_a^T=32\times32$ atoms).
-Compared with the baseline reconfiguration algorithm, the assignment-rerouting algorithm supplemented by the rerouting subroutine slightly reduces the fraction of displaced atoms~(Fig.~\ref{fig:lossless_rerouting_ordering}b), achieving a mean relative fraction of displaced atoms of $\langle f_\nu^{ar}/f_\nu^{0}\rangle=0.94(^{+6}_{-8})$ for preparing a configuration of $N_a^T=4\times4$ atoms and $\langle f_\nu^{ar}/f_\nu^{0}\rangle=0.983(7)$ for preparing a configuration of $N_a^T=32\times32$ atoms.
-The mean relative gain in performance is thus larger for smaller configuration sizes, even though a gain in performance is not always possible for small configuration sizes when the baseline reconfiguration algorithm already minimizes the total number of displaced atoms ($f_{\nu}^{ar}/f_{\nu}^{0}=1$).
+Compared to the baseline reconfiguration algorithm, the assignment-rerouting algorithm slightly reduces the fraction of displaced atoms~(Fig.~\ref{fig:lossless_rerouting_ordering}b), achieving a mean relative fraction of displaced atoms of $\langle f_\nu^{ar}/f_\nu^{0}\rangle=0.94(^{+6}_{-8})$ for preparing a configuration of $N_a^T=4\times4$ atoms and $\langle f_\nu^{ar}/f_\nu^{0}\rangle=0.983(7)$ for preparing a configuration of $N_a^T=32\times32$ atoms.
+The mean relative gain in performance is thus larger for smaller configuration sizes, even though a gain in performance is not always possible for small configuration sizes for which the baseline reconfiguration algorithm already minimizes the total number of displaced atoms ($f_{\nu}^{ar}/f_{\nu}^{0}=1$).
+The gap in the mean fraction of displaced atoms is narrower for larger configuration sizes because we expect longer paths in the path system, which makes the rerouting subroutine less effective, as it becomes less likely that rerouting a path while keeping the rest of the path system unchanged will isolate atoms.
+The key takeaway of Fig.~\ref{fig:lossless_rerouting_ordering} is that assignment-rerouting is absolutely better than baseline in terms of the fraction of displaced atoms, with the largest relative improvement obtained for small trap arrays; however, its performance does not match the performance of the 3-approx. Any heuristic algorithm exploiting the assignment subroutine would thus be better off using the rerouting subroutine, if not for the increase in computational runtime.